Queensland waste levy

 Councils will be required to collect the levy on behalf of the State Government.

-The State Government levy on general waste going to landfill is $75 per tonne for 2019/20.
+The State Government levy on general waste going to landfill is $80 per tonne (excl.
+GST) (as at 1 January 2021).
 The waste levy does not apply on recyclable materials - so make sure you continue to put your yellow topped bin to great use.

 Exemptions also apply for certain types of waste.